flumeapp/help.flumeapp.com/misc/limits.md

 The following limits apply to [captions](/views/upload.md#caption) on posts:

 - 2200 characters
-- 30 hashtags
+- Include up to 30 hashtags
-- 30 mentions
+- Include up to 30 mentions

 #### Relationships